A crash can occur with certain JPEGs.

 $ exiv2 -q -pa -gExif.Image.ImageDescription dsc03961.jpg Exif.Image.ImageDescription Ascii 30 SONY DSC $ exiv2 -q -M'set Exif.Image.ImageDescription Hello' dsc03961.jpg $ exiv2 -q -pa -gExif.Image.ImageDescription dsc03961.jpg Exif.Image.ImageDescription Ascii 6 SONY D

-#2 Updated by Andreas Huggel about 6 years ago
+#2 Updated by Andreas Huggel over 6 years ago

 The reason why the image description is not set as expected is due to the invalid entry 0x5239 in directory SonyMinolta.
 Its value overwrites the modified tag and re-instates the original value.
 I think changing the logic how we deal with out-of-bounds values is appropriate: if it doesn't look right, truncate it, rather than trying to adjust the size.